cafeibit/Hadoop-Spark-Data-Engineering/README.md

          **One detail to pay attention to:**
          Note: If the ResourceManager fails to satisfy the resource request of the driver (ApplicationMaster) for the first time, and later finds that there are idle resources, it will actively send the metadata information of the available resources to the driver (ApplicationMaster) to provide more resources. for running the current program.

-     What are the advantages of Spark on Yarn mode?
+     What are the advantages of Spark on Yarn mode

          1) Share cluster resources with other computing frameworks (Spark framework and MapReduce framework run at the same time, if Yarn is not used for resource allocation, MapReduce will allocate very few memory resources, which is inefficient); resources are allocated on demand, thereby improving cluster resource utilization, etc.